If you think #MAGA means anything other than Misguided Appallingly Gullible Americans, you are the person these tweets were written for.

 I started to watch the debates between Beto O’Rourke and Ted Cruz last week.
 Ted Cruz was lying before he even got out of his opening comments.
 What’s the point of listening to defacto, demonstrable liars?
 People who start off lying and never stop lying, playing dirty, blaming others for their behavior?
 Save yourself some time, spare yourself and the furniture the wear and tear of torment like that.
 They’re lying, they’re going to keep lying, so let’s get on to the next thing.
 What is the next thing, you ask? filling the streets of Washington DC with enough people that normal life comes to a standstill until this travesty of a Presidency comes to an end.
 That has been the next thing that needs doing since January 20, 2017.

 I want to tell you a story.
-No. Scratch that, I need to tell you a story, a story that’s needed to be told for quite some time.
+No, scratch that introduction.
+This is not something I want to do.
+I need to tell you a story.
+This is a story that has needed to be told for quite some time.
 It’s a true story, so I will take a little literary license with the details to masque the identities of those involved; but the story remains true enough that those involved will know the truth of this story.
 Both the guilty and the innocent will know the truth of this.

 It was 40 years ago.
 A young woman stumbled into a frat party near a lake.
 She was naked.
 Her hair was matted with twigs and dirt.
 She was half-drowned, very drunk and confused.
 She said she had escaped from someone trying to kill her.
 She was raving.
 She sounded crazy.
 Someone had snuck up behind her while she was answering the call of nature.
 A few too many beers, she said.
 He had raped her, tried to strangle her, and then dumped what he thought was her dead body in the lake.
 “I’m a good swimmer” she declared, triumphantly.